As an Amazon Associate I earn from qualifying purchases.

 Eating venison in high summer usually means grilling.

 And while I prefer a perfectly grilled venison backstrap, I seem to run out of it long before I eat the rest of the deer.
-Kebabs are perhaps the best summertime thing to cook with meat from the hind legs of the deer.
-And after all, who doesn’t love to eat a good kebab?
+Venison kebabs are perhaps the best summertime thing to cook with meat from the hind legs of the deer.
+And after all, who doesn’t love to eat a good kabob?

-There is a certain jazz-like quality to kebabs.
-You can vary the veggies to suit your preference, and you can marinate the kebabs with anything from a green herb sauce to Italian dressing to teriyaki… to this marinade, which is a mixture of red wine vinegar and harissa, which is to North Africa what ketchup is to us.
+There is a certain jazz-like quality to kabobs, a/k/a kebabs.
+You can vary the veggies to suit your preference, and you can marinate your venison kabobs with anything from a green herb sauce to Italian dressing to teriyaki… to this marinade, which is a mixture of red wine vinegar and harissa, which is to North Africa what ketchup is to us.

 Harissa is a condiment whose main flavors are chiles and caraway.
 And while it’s supposed to be spicy, it’s not supposed to be blow-your-head-off spicy.
 You’ll note in my recipe below most of the chiles are milder varieties like poblano, pasilla or ancho.
 If you are not into hot food, go easy on the really hot ones like the cascabels or Aleppo.

 But don’t get all hung up on the marinade.
 I love this one, but if it doesn’t float your boat, go with whatever you want.
-The real key is how you cook your kebabs.
-If you follow these general directions, you’ll make a better kebab — no matter what meat you are using:
+The real key is how you cook your venison kabobs.
+If you follow these general directions, you’ll make a better kabob — no matter what meat you are using:

 - Cut the meat into chunks no smaller than 1 1/2 inches and not much bigger than 2 1/2 inches.
 Too big and the outside gets charred before the inside cooks.
 Too small and you get shoe leather in a hurry.